csci599-dl/csci599-dl.github.io/assignment1.md

 cd assignment1
 sudo pip install virtualenv # If you didn't install it virtualenv /your/path/to/the/virtual/env
-## If you are using Python3, replace the above commend with following one:
+## If you are using Python3, replace the above command with following one:
 # virtualenv -p python3 /your/path/to/the/virtual/env

 source  /your/path/to/the/virtual/env/bin/activate